Azure-Samples/ms-identity-docs-code-dotnet/src/protect-api/README.md

 Later the web app can make calls to protected Apis in the name of the signed-in users.
 ```

-:links: For more information about how to protect your projects, please let's take a look at https://docs.microsoft.com/en-us/azure/active-directory/develop/sample-v2-code.
+:link: For more information about how to protect your projects, please let's take a look at https://docs.microsoft.com/en-us/azure/active-directory/develop/sample-v2-code.
 To know more about how this sample has been generated, please visit https://docs.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-6.0&tabs=visual-studio-code

 ## Reporting problems